Willie Roaf: Professional career

-He began his professional football career with the NFL's New Orleans Saints, who drafted him with the eighth pick of the first round in the 1993 draft.
+He began his professional football career with the NFL's New Orleans Saints, who selected him with the eighth pick of the first round in the 1993 NFL draft.
 The draft pick was acquired from the Detroit Lions for the rights to Pat Swilling.
 Roaf played nine seasons for the Saints; he was named to seven Pro Bowls, and won a spot on both the NFL 1990s All-Decade Team and the 2000s All-Decade Team, making him the most awarded player in Saints history.
 Roaf suffered a season-ending injury in 2001 and then was traded to the Kansas City Chiefs in March 2002 for a conditional draft choice.
 He played four more seasons with the Chiefs, and was selected for the Pro Bowl in each of those four years, for a total of 11 Pro Bowl selections.
 His election to the Pro Football Hall of Fame was announced on February 4, 2012.
 Roaf played a pivotal role in the run block on the offense with the most rushing touchdowns back to back seasons in NFL history. #1,4 & 5.

 On July 28, 2006, Roaf told the Kansas City Star that he was retiring from football.
 General manager Carl Peterson said he was holding out hoping that Roaf would reverse his decision, but Roaf said he was "solid" on retirement.
 In 2009 Roaf took his first coaching job, as the offensive line coach at Santa Monica College in Santa Monica, California.

 Roaf has been elected to Sports Halls of Fame for Louisiana Tech Athletics (in 2003), Arkansas (in 2007), Louisiana (in 2009), Greater New Orleans (in 2012), and the New Orleans Saints (in 2008).
 East West Shrine (2018) He was elected to the Pro Football Hall of Fame on February 4, 2012, in his second year of eligibility.
 Roaf went into the Saints Ring of Honor (2013) Arkansas Black Hall of Fame along with his mother, a legacy inductee.
 (2013) Roaf was elected to the College Football Hall of Fame in 2014.
 Roaf is also in the Kansas Chiefs Chiefs Hall of Honor (2011), was as NFL 100th Anniversary Team finalist (2019), and has been inducted to the Missouri Sports Hall of Fame (2022).

 Personal life

-Roaf was born in Pine Bluff, Arkansas and attended Pine Bluff High School.
-His father, Clifton Roaf, was a dentist and his mother, Andree Layton Roaf, was the first black woman to serve on the Arkansas Supreme Court.

 Roaf has two sisters and one brother.
 His sister Phoebe Alison Roaf is the Episcopal Bishop for the Diocese of West Tennessee.

 Roaf has four children and one step daughter.
 He is married to Angela Hernandez Roaf.